-EPA WASTE NUMBER: Not applicable to wastes consisting only of this product D001; however, the specific RCRA codes depend on the exact nature of the discarded material.
+EPA WASTE NUMBER: Wastes consisting only of this product are RCRA code D001; however, the specific RCRA codes depend on the exact nature of the discarded material.

 14. TRANSPORTATION INFORMATION

 THIS PRODUCT IS HAZARDOUS PER 49 CFR 172.101, THE U.S. DEPARTMENT OF TRANSPORTATION.